-As the prophet Elijah hid by a remote brook, the effects of a severe drought, God’s judgement upon the land, began to take its toll.
+As the prophet Elijah hid by a remote brook, the effects of a severe drought, God’s judgment upon the land, began to take its toll.

-God sent this judgement on the Northern Kingdom of Israel to bring them to their senses and to turn their hearts back to Him.
+God sent this judgment on the Northern Kingdom of Israel to help bring them to their senses and to turn their hearts back to Him.
 He had brought His people out of slavery in Egypt and planted them in a “land of milk and honey”, with prosperity and abundance beyond anything they had known before.
 But the leadership of Queen Jezebel and King Ahab misled them and helped to turn their hearts away from the Lord – the people were now worshiping the false gods of Baal and Asherah.
-This drought was God’s way of getting their attention and revealing Him, not these idols, to be their true Provider.
+This drought was God’s way of getting their attention and revealing that He, not these false god and idols, was their true Provider.

-God had brought the prophet Elijah into this plan by using Elijah’s faithful prayers to initiate the three-and-a-half-year drought event.
+God had brought the prophet Elijah into His plan by using Elijah’s faithful prayers to initiate the three-and-a-half-year drought.
 Ahab and Jezebel learned of Elijah’s involvement and sought to kill him.

 Water levels throughout the land began to drop, and soon food shortages and famine began to take hold.
 Even the brook where God had sent Elijah to take refuge began to dry up, so God gave him a new directive:

-7 And it happened after a while that the brook dried up, because there had been no rain in the land.8 Then the word of the Lord came to him (Elijah), saying, 9 “Arise, go to Zarephath, which belongs to Sidon, and dwell there.
+7 And it happened after a while that the brook dried up, because there had been no rain in the land.8 Then the word of the Lord came to him, saying, 9 “Arise, go to Zarephath, which belongs to Sidon, and dwell there.
 See, I have commanded a widow there to provide for you.”
-1 Kings 17:7-9 NKJV
+1 Kings 17:7-9 (NKJV)

 God preserved Elijah by sending him to a town in Sidon where a particular widow lived.
 This was an unusual choice by the Lord for several reasons.

 First, the widow’s town was in Sidon, the nation of Jezebel’s origin.
-It was not likely a place that knew the Lord.
-The widow indicated that she was familiar with the God of Israel but did not believe in Him or worship Him.
-She was likely worshiping the same false gods and idols that everyone else was at that time.
+It was not likely a place that had great knowledge about the Lord.
+The widow did indicate that she was familiar with the God of Israel but did not personally believe in Him or worship Him.
+At the time, she was likely worshiping the same false gods and idols that everyone else in her region was.

 Second, the widow’s land was close to Israel and was also feeling the full effects of the drought.
 Food shortages and famine were as much a problem there as they were in neighboring Israel.

-The third reason that the widow was an unlikely choice for God to use to provide for Elijah’s preservation was that the widow and her son were on the brink of starvation.
+Third, the widow was an unlikely choice for God to sustain and preserve Elijah in that she and her son were already on the brink of starvation themselves.
 They did not have enough food to keep themselves alive, let alone Elijah.

 10 … And he (Elijah) called to her and said, “Please bring me a little water in a cup, that I may drink.”
 11 And as she was going to get it, he called to her and said, “Please bring me a morsel of bread in your hand.”

-On the surface, this was a bleak situation.
-But the Lord always reveals a soft spot in His heart for widows.
-He consistently commands that they be provided for, along with orphans and sojourners, out of the tithes and offerings collected for the temple.
+On the surface, this was a very bleak situation.
+But the Lord always has a soft spot in His heart for widows.
+He consistently commands that they be provided for, along with orphans and sojourners, out of the tithes and offerings collected for His temple.

-Centuries later, Jesus would sit down at the temple to watch a widow put her last two coins into the offering box.
+Centuries later, Jesus would sit down at the temple in Jerusalem to watch a widow put her last two coins into the offering box.
 He marveled at her faith and pointed out her actions to His disciples.
 The struggles of a widow are always a high priority for God.
-We can only imagine what pleasant surprises He blessed her with on her journey home.
+We can only imagine what pleasant surprise God blessed her with on her journey home.